tanimahamed07/tanimahamed07/README.md

 <h1 align="center"></h1>
 <h3 align="center">I'm a passionate Frontend Developer with a strong focus on creating clean, user-friendly, and visually appealing web interfaces.
 I enjoy exploring new things in technology and continuously improving my skills.
 If you want to explore more about my work, feel free to follow me.
-Outside of coding, I enjoy exploring new things, playing guitar, and riding.</h3>
+Outside of coding, I enjoy exploring new things, playing guitar, and bike riding.</h3>

 - 📫 How to reach me **tanimislamt@gmail.com**